 Once you are finished building your EVA Foam prop or costume the next logical step is painting it.
 But before you can do any painting, the surface of the EVA Foam has to be prepared.
 If you don´t properly Seal your EVA Foam before and after painting, then your Paint job may not last very long.
 So after reading this article, you will know how to Prepare Foam for painting, how to Seal Foam, what colors to use, and how to Protect your Paint Job permanently.
 So how do you paint EVA Foam?

-The short answer is, the foam has to be Sealed Before you Paint it.
-There are several ways to seal EVA Foam (depending on the kind of project) but the most reliable way to Seal Foam is using Plasti Dip.
-Then the Foam can be painted with Acrylics, Spray Paint with an Airbrush, and more.
-After painting, you can choose to Seal your Project with a Mat Sealer, Epoxy Resin or a Varnish.
+EVA foam has to be sealed before you paint it.
+There are several ways to seal EVA foam but the most reliable way to Seal Foam is using either Flexbond or Plasti Dip.
+After sealing, the foam can be painted with acrylic paint or with an Airbrush.
+After painting, you can choose to Seal your Project with a Mat Sealer or a Varnish.

 There are multiple ways to Seal EVA Foam.
 You have to choose the right way depending on your project.

 Before you Seal your foam you first have to Heat Seal your EVA Foam, and make sure, that everything, including the edges of your foam, are smooth.
 This isn´t always necessary but especially if you are working with a very low-density Foam it is better to Heat Seal the Foam before Sealing it with PlastiDip, Flexbond, or white crafts glue.

 Heat Sealing is done by simply using a heat gun to gently heat up the foam.
 This will “close” the surface of the EVA Foam to prepare it for Sealing and Painting later on.

 If your Prop is not moving and does not bend (for example a solid armor) then you can seal your Foam with simple white crafts glue or even gesso.
 More on that in my “How to seal EVA foam” guide.